Idaho® Potato Gnocchi with Maine Lobster

 - Add arugula; toss briefly to wilt, about 10 seconds; stir in butter and remove from heat.

 - Serve while hot, garnishing each portion with 1 tablespoon Parmesan cheese, 2 teaspoons basil oil and a sprig of parsley.
 (If desired, deep-fry parsley at 275ºF for 5 seconds; drain on paper towel; sprinkle with salt.)

 - Preheat oven to 350ºF.
-Prick potatoes with fork to release steam while baking; bake until easily pierced with fork, about 1 hour.
+Prick potatoes with a fork to release steam while baking; bake until easily pierced with a fork, about 1 hour.

-- Halve potatoes, scoop out flesh.
-Press through ricer onto a lightly floured board.
-Make a well in center; sprinkle with half the flour; add egg yolks and salt; cut together with a bench scraper until just incorporated.
-Examine the texture of the dough, and add more flour if necessary, sprinkling on a little at a time until dough achieves desired consistency.
+- Halve potatoes, scoop out the flesh.
+Press through a ricer onto a lightly floured board.
+Make a well in the center; sprinkle with half the flour; add egg yolks and salt; cut together with a bench scraper until just incorporated.
+Examine the texture of the dough, and add more flour if necessary, sprinkling on a little at a time until dough achieves the desired consistency.
 Too much flour will make the gnocchi dry, so add flour carefully.
-Use just enough so dough is tacky and sticks together, but doesn?t stick to your hands.
-Dough should pull away from board and be tender but not elastic.
-Use more flour if needed to dust surface of board.
+Use just enough so the dough is tacky and sticks together, but doesn't stick to your hands.
+The dough should pull away from the board and be tender but not elastic.
+Use more flour if needed to dust the surface of the board.

-- Roll dough into ball.
-Cut off small section; roll into 1/2-inch-thick rope; cut into uniform pieces about 1/2-inch long.
+- Roll dough into a ball.
+Cut off small section; roll into a ½-inch-thick rope; cut into uniform pieces about ½-inch long.
 Roll each piece over a gnocchi paddle (or imprint with a fork); place on a sheet pan lined with parchment paper and dusted with flour.
 Repeat until all gnocchi are rolled.
 (Gnocchi may be frozen at this point for later use.)

 - Refrigerate overnight; strain.
-Will hold refrigerated up to 2 weeks.
+Will hold refrigerated for up to 2 weeks.